Tronikelis/xylene.nvim/README.md

 - [x] `Xylene!` opens xylene with the current file already opened
 - [x] Icons
 - [ ] Search for a directory with telescope and open it
+- [ ] Execute any code with files / directories (for example open currently hovering directory in oil.nvim)
 - [ ] Detect external file changes

 ## Usage